 It’s important to remember that no one chooses to have social anxiety disorder any more than one chooses to have diabetes, for example.
 Both are very real problems, deserving of careful attention and treatment.
 Beating up on yourself serves no useful purpose; it only keeps you stuck.
 Instead, try self-acceptance and self-compassion.

 4. Inactivity: A vicious cycle can develop in which you feel depressed, and then become less active (you don’t feel like doing anything).
 The less active you are, the more depressed you feel.
 If you’re having difficulty breaking out of this cycle, write out a daily schedule by the hour or even half-hour of what you will do when, and then stick to it.
 This will seem very difficult at first, but it’s enormously useful.
-Schedule a few walks around the neighborhood or a nearby park.
+Schedule a few walks around the neighbourhood or a nearby park.
 Exercise is a great depression buster.

 5. Minimizing: Make sure you’re giving yourself credit for your accomplishments, however small they may seem.
-The only way to change behaviors is step-by-step.
+The only way to change behaviours is step-by-step.
 If you have difficulty recognizing all you have done, make a list of your accomplishments/progress.
 Refer to this whenever you start focusing exclusively on how far you have left to go.

 6. Common underlying factors: It’s possible that both depression and anxiety disorders share some underlying contributing factors.
 You may be vulnerable to both types of problems for the same reason, whether it’s an inherited biological predisposition or environmental factors that influence the development of both these disorders.

 7. Hopelessness: “I’ll never get any better.”
 This thought frequently pops up in people’s minds.
 Know that it’s simply not true.
-Read success stories (there are some on this blog here and here) to generate hope.
-And remember, someday you will be one of those success stories.